 Become a Member

-Established in 1985 by a small group of 19 teachers and students, Iyengar Yoga Australia now supports over 800 financial members.
+Established in 1985 by a small group of 19 teachers and students, Iyengar Yoga Australia now supports around 750 financial members.
 We are passionate about providing a network of information about Iyengar Yoga and yoga events in Australia.
 We are looking forward to welcoming you to the IYA community.

 Do not aim low, you will miss the mark.
 Aim high and you will be on a threshold of bliss.